dunhuang/async-queue/README.md

-# async-queue
+# smart-async-queue
-An queue class written via async/await way in ES7+(ES8).
+A process queue written in async/await way in ES7+(ES8).

 # Introduction 简介